lucianopereira86/NetCore3-Swagger/README.md

 ![swagger04](/docs/swagger04.JPG)

-Return to the "TestController" and put a simple annotation above the "Get" method:
+Inside the "TestController", put a simple annotation above the "Get" method:

 ![swagger03](/docs/swagger03.JPG)

-Now, let's run the project again and the Swagger page will open in the URL:
+Now, let's run the project again.
+The Swagger page will open in this URL:

 ```bash
 http://localhost:<API-PORT>/swagger/index.html